Celebrating 50 Years: A Sacred Pilgrimage Through South India’s Spiritual Heart

 • Join local pujas and village life.

-• Travel from Vadakkenchery to Ayuryoga Bliss (~3 hours by taxi, most direct and easiest).
+• Travel from Ashram to Ayuryoga Bliss (30 minutes).

-• Receive traditional Ayurvedic treatments to support balance and healing.
+• Receive traditional Ayurvedic treatments/ Panchakarma to support balance and healing.

-• Quiet practice, riverside walks, and deep rest.
+• Quiet practice, riverside walks, long talks with Sanjay, deep rest and an ocean visit.

 • One day dedicated to a riverboat journey through Kerala’s backwaters: